Beyoncé prices soar as fans scramble to secure tickets for 2023 Renaissance tour

 - Live Nation pre-sale - was available from 10am to 6pm on Friday 3 February (has ended)

-- BeyHive pre-sale - available from 10am to 6pm on Monday 6 February
+- BeyHive pre-sale - was available from 10am to 6pm on Monday 6 February (has ended)

 - General sale - available from 10am on Tuesday 7 February